 Pour the mango lassi into serving glasses and chill before serving!

 You may garnish with nuts and saffron strands before serving.

 This post has been updated from the recipe archives, first published in 2014.

-- 1 teaspoon sugar, or to taste
+- 1-2 tablespoons sugar or adjust to taste

-- ¼ teaspoon cardamom powder
+- 1/4 teaspoon cardamom powder

-- pistachios, to garnish, optional
+- pistachios to garnish, optional

-- saffron strands, to garnish, optional
+- saffron strands to garnish, optional